upendra512/Authenticity-Validator-for-Academia/README.md

 ## 🧩 Key Features

-- 🧾 **Certificate Issuance** — Institutions can issue certificates stored on IPFS and registered on the blockchain.
+- 🧾 Certificate Issuance— Institutions can issue certificates stored on IPFS and registered on the blockchain.
-- 🔍 **Verification System** — Anyone can verify authenticity by checking the blockchain record.
+- 🔍 Verification System — Anyone can verify authenticity by checking the blockchain record.
-- 🧠 **Creator / Institution Dashboard** — Manage academic documents with a clean UI.
+- 🧠 Creator / Institution Dashboard** — Manage academic documents with a clean UI.
-- 🧑‍🎓 **Student Access** — Students can securely view and share their verified credentials.
+- 🧑‍🎓 Student Access — Students can securely view and share their verified credentials.
-- 🛡️ **Immutability** — Data stored on blockchain ensures long-term trust and transparency.
+- 🛡️ Immutability— Data stored on blockchain ensures long-term trust and transparency.
-- ⚡ **Smart Contracts** — Written in Solidity, powered by Hardhat for deployment and testing.
+- ⚡ Smart Contracts — Written in Solidity, powered by Hardhat for deployment and testing.

 ---